OVagamundo/Flashcard-Heroes/docs/WindowManager.md

 - GIR continues to handle global background clicks (outside any window) and other input, issuing `CLOSE_ALL_INSPECTION_WINDOWS`, etc.

 This keeps WindowManager as a service executor while simplifying scene wiring and avoiding global signal signature issues.
+- Signature safety note: Do NOT emit a global `background_clicked` signal from inspection windows.
+Call `WindowManager.handle_inspection_background_click(self)` directly from `_gui_input` instead to avoid signal signature mismatches and to respect the local‑only pruning contract (W3).

 4.2 Child Contextual Window API
 Use this API to open a child contextual window anchored to an existing window or view.
 This wraps the unified contextual open path and preserves the single-group hierarchy (W1):